 + + +

 My final year of college my roommate and I were both in the process of applying for full-time ministry positions.
 When we compared notes, I was amused that her application and reference forms emphasized an ability to work independently and in rugged or solitary situations, whereas mine seemed designed to discover if I was winsome and popular with others.
-Neither of us was accepted (though she later ended up serving with the ministry to which I had applied).
-I was encouraged to find a ministry "where I wouldn't be working with people."
-Maybe I just have more "Hunter" than "Mather" in me.
+Neither of us was accepted (though she later ended up serving with the ministry to which =I= had applied).
+My letter of rejection included encouragemetn to find a ministry "where I wouldn't be working with people."
+Maybe it seemed I have have more "Hunter" than "Mather" in me.
 Though I would probably go mad with the kind of isolation they both faced.
 Takes all kinds, doesn't it?

-Most ministry positions require both independence and amiability.
+Ministry positions generally require =both= a good dose of independence and an ample helping of amiability.
 Most of us seem to be stronger in one or the other, I guess.
-At any rate, reading about Hunter made me grateful that Mather had both the charm to work well with such a partner, and the fortitude, himself, to share the otherwise harsh and solitary life Hunter had chosen It seemed necessary, at that time, for the sake of those they hoped to reach.
+At any rate, reading about Hunter made me grateful that Mather had both the charm to work well with such a partner, and the fortitude, himself, to share the otherwise harsh and solitary life Hunter had chosen and which seemed necessary, at that time, for the sake of those they hoped to reach.
 Neither ever married because they believed this was no life for a woman.
-We know their stories, though, because of because of intrepid missionary-writer Mildred Cable, member of a trio of single women who trekked through this region and wrote about them.
+I find it ironic that we know these stories primarily because of intrepid missionary-writer Mildred Cable, member of a trio of single women who trekked through this region and wrote about them.